mayanklahiri/datasole/README.md

 [![CircleCI](https://circleci.com/gh/mayanklahiri/datasole.svg?style=svg)](https://circleci.com/gh/mayanklahiri/datasole)
 [![Build Status](https://travis-ci.org/mayanklahiri/datasole.svg?branch=master)](https://travis-ci.org/mayanklahiri/datasole)

-Datasole, or _data_ con*sole*, is a fast prototyping tool for realtime, full-stack Javascript web applications.
+Datasole, or _data_ con*sole*, is a fast prototyping tool for realtime, full-stack Javascript web applications using Node and any reactive frontend Javascript framework.
+It works by maintaining a single shared data model (object) between a server process and multiple connected Websocket clients, as well as providing a thin RPC framework from client to server.
-Datasole handles the plumbing of keeping a **server** Javascript application in sync with many **client** Javascript applications, which includes:

-- Bundle client application using Webpack.
-- Serve client bundle in development (hot module replacement) and production (static build) mode.
-- Start and supervise the server application.
-- Allow the server application to mutate a shared model, and propagate these mutations to all connected clients.
-- Allow clients to trigger RPC-style **actions** in the server application, which can mutate the shared state.

-Datasole is based on (and abstracts): Webpack, Express, and WebSockets (via the `ws` library).

-Datasole works well with frontend frameworks that support reacting to mutations on a shared data model, such as Vue.
+Datasole is based on (and abstracts; opinionates): Webpack, Express, and Websockets connections.
+It works well with frontend frameworks that support reacting to mutations on a shared data model, such as Vue, Angular, and React.

-The following features are supported when developing a Datasole application:
+In development mode, Datasole allows full-stack applications to be interactively developed with the following features:

+- Hot Module Reloading (HMR) of the client SPA, via Webpack.
-- Server application restart on source file changes
+- Application server (backend) restart on source file changes.
-- Asset bundling via Webpack, with hot module reloading
+- Asset bundling using an opinionated Webpack configuration.
 - Templating languages: Pug, HTML
 - Stylesheet languages: CSS, Sass (SCSS), LessCSS
-- Image formats: SVG, GIF, PNG, JPG, ICO
+- Image formats (with optimizer): SVG, GIF, PNG, JPG, ICO
-- `.vue` single-file Vue.js components.
+- `.vue` single-file Vue.js components

+The `datasole build` command runs the Webpack build in production mode to produce a static web distribution in the `dist` directory by default.

 ## Install

 `npm install -g datasole`

-Datasole can also be used as a library without `-g`.
+Datasole can also be used as a locally installed library by omitting the `-g` flag.

 ## Workflow

+Each command attempts sensible defaults.
 Help for each option: `-h` or `--help`

 ### init